Pratia: planting, cultivation, maintenance

 Choose a wide, shallow container with drainage holes, from which it will spill attractively.
 Ensure the substrate remains moist, especially in summer.

-- Plant in a well-draining mix of garden soil and compost, with added coarse sand
+• Plant in a well-draining mix of garden soil and compost with coarse sand

 Maintenance and Care

-The pratia requires almost no maintenance.
-Water regularly during the first year after planting to help it establish its roots.
-It does not require mowing and only needs consistent watering during drought and extreme heat.
-Adjust the watering frequency according to your climate: in the South of France, one to two waterings per week are often necessary to maintain the foliage in summer.
+Pratia requires almost no maintenance.
+Water regularly during the first year after planting to help it establish strong roots.
+It does not need mowing and only requires consistent watering during drought and extreme heat.
+Adjust the watering frequency according to your climate: in the South of France, one to two waterings per week are often necessary to keep the foliage healthy in summer.

-Weed regularly around its base until it fully covers the soil.
+Weed regularly around the base until it fully covers the soil.

 In winter, in harsh regions, we recommend mulching the stump with a thick layer of dried leaves or straw.